ugurr/my-amazon-clone-angular/README.md

-# AmazonClone with AngularJS
+# AmazonClone with Angular v12

-A Amazon Clone imitate the desktop web version of Amazon, you can sign Login page, you can add/remove items to the basket,you have your user authentication with firebase
+A Amazon Clone imitate the web version of Amazon, you can sign Login page, you can add/remove items to the basket,you have your user authentication with firebase

 ## Demo Link